 How to Apply

 Teachers can apply through our application portal during an open application window.
 Application dates are listed at the top of this page and on the Courses page.

 Once accepted, teachers will not need to reapply and will be notified each semester if they have an opportunity to register for courses.

 Before You Apply

 Before you apply, please review this program overview to learn more about Teach Dual Credit Indiana.
 During the application, you’ll confirm that you have viewed this overview.

 You will need the following to apply.
 We recommend obtaining these items prior to beginning the application:

 - Number of credits remaining in your content area(s).
-To determine this number, please review the Dual Credit Teacher Requirements toward the bottom of this page.
+To determine this number, please review the Indiana Dual Credit Teacher Requirements toward the bottom of this page.